magiclabs/example-nextjs/README.md

 ### Is User Authorized

 We are also going to create an enpoint `pages/api/user` where our frontend can check if the current user is authorized.
-We simply check the validity of the auth cookie, if it exists.

 ```javascript
 // pages/api/user/index.js